apexskier/dolphin-controller/README.md

 ## Tips

 * Turn off auto display lock on your iOS device (Settings > Display & Brightness > Auto-Lock > Never) (at least until I get persistent controller numbers)
+* The iOS app will attempt to auto-reconnect if it looses a connection (if your screen locks or the app backgrounds).
+Your controller number is first come, first served, so reconnect in order if multiple people loose connections.
+* The iOS app will remember the last server you connected to, tap "Reconnect" to jump back in, or "New" to find a new server.
+* Servers are advertised automatically with Bonjour, so no need to enter manual information if everyone's in the same room.
+* For remote play, tap the Network icon in the macOS app's toolbar to find the port, forward to a public IP address, and enter the address manually.